binovo/connector-prestashop/connector_prestashop/README.rst

 Once these objects are synchronised, it will allow the import of sales orders, together with the related customers.

-As an extra feature, you can also export the stock quantities back to PrestaShop.
+As an extra features, you can also:

+* export the stock quantities back to PrestaShop.
+* export account tax group and taxes back to PrestaShop.

 If you want to export from Odoo to PrestaShop changes made on the products, product categories or product images, you need to install